-Daypacks: Your daypack should be large enough to hold the following items: 2-3 liters of water, rain gear, lunch/snacks (for the day), sunscreen, warm layer (fleece pullover or vest), personal first aid kit, lightweight gloves, warm hat and personal items such as camera, etc. We recommend a daypack with a capacity of between 30 - 40 Liters (1800 and 2400 cubic inches) with a hip belt, padded shoulder straps, and 'lifters'.
-Line your daypack with a durable plastic bag to keep your belongings dry, and/or have an elasticized pack cover that fits snuggly over it.
+Daypacks: Your daypack should be large enough to hold the following items: 1-2 liters of water, rain gear, lunch/snacks (for the day), sun screen, warm layer (fleece pullover or vest), personal first aid kit and personal items such as camera, etc. We recommend a daypack with a capacity of between 24-36 Liters (1500 and 2200 cubic inches) with a hip belt, padded shoulder straps, and 'lifters'.
+Line your daypack with a durable plastic bag to keep your belongings dry, or have an elasticized pack cover that fits snuggly over it.
 Before you leave home check to be sure that it is comfortable to wear all day and has sufficient space for all of your items.
-Note: Fanny-packs and hydration packs are not large enough to hold all of the items you will need for the day or for taking items into Charit Lodge for your three day stay.
+Note: Fanny-packs and hydration packs are not large enough to hold all of the items you will need for the day.

 Footwear: Well-fitting, sturdy boots or trail shoes are very important to your safety and enjoyment.
 If you plan to buy new boots, break them in by wearing them around town and taking some short hikes before your trip.
 For general hiking, lightweight or midweight cordura or leather boots with a Vibram sole work well.
-If you have weak ankles or are recovering from an ankle injury, get boots that come above the ankle-you'll find that this will give you more support in uneven or slippery terrain.
+If you have weak ankles or are recovering from an ankle injury, get boots that come above the ankle- you'll find that this will give you more support in uneven or slippery terrain.
 Remember to waterproof your boots before the trip.
 Even boots billed as 'waterproof' need to be treated with a waterproofing product.